neerajnegidev/game-app/README.md

   1. clone github repo using https://github.com/neerajnegidev/game-app.git
   2. cd /game-app
   3. npm install
-  4. create mongo database, putting db dump into /db-dump/game-app you may create DB using this dump.
+  4. create mongo database, putting db dump into /db-dump/game-app you may create collection using this dump.
   4. Do the mongo db configuration from file path game-app\src\datasources\mongo.datasource.ts
   5. npm start
   6. Open http://localhost:8080/explorer/#/  it will open implemnted API's in GUI.